openshift/installer/Documentation/admin/onboard-team.md

-# On-boarding a team to a Tectonic cluster
+# Adding a team to a Tectonic cluster

 A group can be assigned to a cluster or a specific namespace within a cluster.
 Use the *Role Binding* option in the Tectonic cluster to do so.

 ##  Prerequisites and guidelines

-Before proceeding, ensure that the prerequisites given in the [LDAP user management][ldap-user-management] are met.
+Before proceeding, ensure that the prerequisites given in the respective Identity Provider (IdP) section are met.
+Depending on the IdP used in the deployment, see either of the following:

+* [Static user management][user-management]
+* [LDAP user management][ldap-user-management]
+* [SAML user management][saml-user-management]

 ## Setting up a namespace administrator